Can you describe the timberland sale transaction?

 No. No call provisions exist for either the Installment or Securitization Notes.
 While no call provision exists, half of the notes structure, or the $735 million received from investors in the Securitization Notes guaranteed by Wachovia, continues to enable OfficeMax to defer a significant amount of taxes for OfficeMax until 2020.
 We are not experiencing any disruption in the Wachovia notes structure.

-Do you include the Timber Notes Receivable and the corresponding liability (Securitization Notes) when calculating various financial metrics and ratios used to assess the financial health or valuation of OfficeMax including total debt, debt leverage ratio
+Do you include the Timber Notes Receivable and the corresponding liability (Securitization Notes) when calculating various financial metrics and ratios used to assess the financial health or valuation of OfficeMax including total debt, debt leverage ratios, enterprise valuation ratios, Z-Scores or other metrics?

 No. We exclude the Installment and Securitization Notes transactions from all business ratios.
 As previously stated, while the Securitization Notes are listed as liabilities on our balance sheet, they are non recourse to OfficeMax.
 As a result, we do not consider them payment obligations of OfficeMax.
 Moody’s and Standard & Poor’s also exclude these transactions when assessing OfficeMax’s debt and various business ratios.
 Please review the attached Exhibit A and contact us for assistance in computing these calculations without the impact from the Timber Notes.